AaronFlanagan20/Countdown-letters-game-solver/README.md

 # Countdown Letters Game Solver
 As part of a module, Theory of Algorithms, for my final year I had to write this algorithm to solve the [Countdown letters game][1].
 I also had to write a report about the algorithm and compare different methods and the efficiency of each method.
-This included research into various Python optimization techniques and how to properly time each method taking into consideration some functions need only be run once but might take a considerate amount of time for I/O, like writing to a file or printing results.
+This included research into various Python optimisation techniques and how to properly time each method taking into consideration some functions need only be run once but might take a considerate amount of time for I/O, like writing to a file or printing results.

-#My Analsyis Approach
+#My Analysis Approach
 One common mistake spotted in a lot of different algorithms is storage isn't considered on top of time.
 It's great if you can write and solve and object comparator algorithm that takes in 10,000 objects and compares them, but how efficient is it when you run out of memory half way through, if you make it that far.
 An algorithm isn't only defined by how fast it completes or even by its optimality, it's efficiency is also measured by it's ability to adapt.
-With any algorithm [Combonatorial explosion][6] can become a huge problem.
+With any algorithm [Combinatorial explosion][6] can become a huge problem.
 If handed more inputs will it crash or still finish with a decent amount of extra time depending on how large the input is.
 An example would be the quicksort and mergesort algorithms.
 Quicksort is faster with smaller arrays but as the input increases mergesort comes out faster.
 So for this project I made three different analysis', timing, memory and adaptability.

 1. I will time each section individually to show the importance of un-importance of each function.

-2. I will discuss the memory at the end taking the whole algoritm into account.
+2. I will discuss the memory at the end taking the whole algorithm into account.

-3. The adaptabiliy will be seen in the *Update* sections where I changed code and added more and more words to my wordlist.
+3. The adaptability will be seen in the *Update* sections where I changed code and added more and more words to my wordlist.

 ## Background
 The first task was to find a wordlist with a decent amount of words.
 I got a word list from [Basic English][2] with over 29,000 words in it, which is quite small.
 From there I opened a few old reports, assignments and books and pasted a lot of text into the file to increase the word count.
-I then wrote [parser.py](parser.py) to strip out and seperate all the words into a dictionary type format.
+I then wrote [parser.py](parser.py) to strip out and separate all the words into a dictionary type format.
 Next I was on to actually write the algorithm to sort through the words and return the first nine letter word found that contained all the letters specified.

 ## Word list